Eodromaeus: Classification

 When originally described in 2011, Eodromaeus was regarded as the earliest member of Theropoda.
 Theropods include the vast majority of carnivorous dinosaurs, such as Tyrannosaurus, Allosaurus, and Velociraptor, as well as the only living dinosaurs, birds.
-Eodromaeus was considered one of most basal theropod and placed outside of the group Neotheropoda, which contains coelophysoids and post-Triassic theropods.
+Eodromaeus was considered one of the most basal theropod and placed outside of the group Neotheropoda, which contains coelophysoids and post-Triassic theropods.
 The only putative theropods found to be more basal were the herrerasaurids, a group of relatively large early carnivorous dinosaurs with an unstable relationship to other dinosaurs.
 The discovery of Eodromaeus also lead to scrutiny regarding the contemporary early dinosaur Eoraptor.
 Eoraptor had previously been regarded as a theropod, but Martinez et al. (2011) instead concluded that it likely represented one of the most basal sauropodomorphs, the group that includes animals like Apatosaurus.
 There is still a small amount of debate over the position of Eoraptor, with a few studies reclaiming it as a theropod alongside Eodromaeus.
 Most studies since 2011 have continued to place Eodromaeus as a basal theropod akin to the results of Martinez et al. There are some disagreements; many subsequent studies consider Eodromaeus to lie crownward (i.e. more 'advanced') relative to Tawa and/or Chindesaurus.
 A few also reject the notion of herrerasaurids being theropods.

 An alternative hypothesis, first presented by Cabreira et al. (2016), argues that Eodromaeus was not a theropod, but rather a more basal saurischian.
 This means that its lineage would have evolved prior to the split between sauropodomorphs and true theropods.
 Other putative theropods such as Tawa, Chindesaurus, Daemonosaurus, and herrerasaurids fall even further stemwards than Eodromaeus according to this study and derived works.
 A few other unusual placements have been found in studies relating to the controversial Ornithoscelida hypothesis of Baron et al. (2017).
 Although Baron et al.'s original paper did place Eodromaeus as a theropod, a critique and recoding by Langer et al. (2017) recovered Saurischia and moved Eodromaeus out of Theropoda.
 A subsequent response to that critique, by Baron et al. (2017), placed Eodromaeus as a basal herrerasaurian and simultaneously shifted the entire family Herrerasauridae outside of Dinosauria.

 The following cladogram represents the original theropodan placement of Eodromaeus found by Martinez et al., 2011:

 The following cladogram represents the alternative hypothesis of Cabreira et al. (2016), placing Eodromaeus as a basal saurischian: